 A DAP is an autonomous training tool with full remote capabilities, real-time analytics, and adaptable training guides that can target specific users and user needs.

-What makes a digital adoption platform unique from other training solutions is its ability to embed over any web-based application for integrated use.
+What makes a digital adoption platform a must have, compared with other training solutions is its ability to embed over any web-based application.
 It allows users to train and work simultaneously, directly inside their software, and reduce distractions.
-The integrated system of guides facilitates “learning by doing” – a practical learning methodology used to educate users while they work, where they work.
+The interactive system of guides facilitates “learning by doing” – a practical learning methodology used to educate users while they work.

 A digital adoption platform is a key tool to closing the digital skills gap, reducing skills obsolescence, and implementing a culture of employee development from the day of onboarding.